keithgr/apex-rand-lej/README.md

-# Apex Legends Squad Randomizer
+# Rand Lej
-Welcome to the Apex Legends Squad Randomizer.
+Welcome to **Rand Lej**, the Apex Legends squad randomizer.
 This is a project hosted on [Glitch](https://glitch.com/) that enables you to roll random squad compositions for the battle royale game, Apex Legends.
 Join a room with your friends, and you can view the results together, in realtime, no matter where you are located.
 Go to the website [here](https://randlej.glitch.me), or view the project page [here](https://glitch.com/~randlej).

 ## Technologies
 This web application runs with: